Hurstwood/PasswordCheck/README.md

 A C# program to check passwords against haveibeenpwned.com archive.
 Inspired by Mike Pound's video on Computerphile - https://www.youtube.com/watch?v=hhUb5iknVJs

-The video shows a Python implementation.
+The video shows a Python implementation which is only suitable to people who have Python installed.
 I created this to allow family, friends, and anyone who doesn't know how to program the ability to check their password without submitting their password to a website.
 A compiled executable that you can download and run has been uploaded - PasswordCheck.exe

 ## Summary